kumarK008/Hackathon/Deployment/README.md

 Sure!
 Here’s a general guide on how to deploy your high-availability load balancer on Linode.
-You can customize it based on your specific setup.
+We will be   customizing it based on  specific setup as we progress.

 ---